software-rebels/cmake-inspector/doc/Design/README.md

 - **CustomCommandNode**: Other commands like `while, foreach, add_definitions, etc.` may have different number of arguments and may depend on a variable which may have different values under different configurations.
 We create a `CustomCommandNode` for these commands and postponed their execution to the evaluation phase.

+This information is then saved and can be accessed through an API when attempting to determine the exposure of a source code change.

+### Flattening the Variables